SmokinCaterpillar/pypet/doc/source/cookbook/trajectory.rst

 Automatic Loading
 ^^^^^^^^^^^^^^^^^^^^

-The trajectory supports the nice feature to automatically load data while you access it.
+The trajectory supports the nice feature to automatically loading data while you access it.
-Set `traj.v_auto_load=True` and you don't have to care about loading at all during data analyis.
+Set `traj.v_auto_load=True` and you don't have to care about loading at all during data analysis.

 Enabling automatic loading will make *pypet* do two things.
 If you try to access group nodes or leaf nodes that are currently not in your trajectory on RAM but stored to disk, it will